Venus (mural)

 Venus is a twelve-story-high mural painting by Knox Martin on the south side of Bayview Correctional Facility at 19th Street and Eleventh Avenue in Manhattan, New York City.

 Venus was commissioned by Doris Freedman of CityWalls (later the Public Art Fund) in 1970.
-Knox Martin chose this wall for its unique location, next to Eleventh Avenue (West Side Highway), and visible from the Verrazano-Narrows Bridge, the Statue of Liberty, the New Jersey shore of the Hudson River, and the West Side Highway itself.
+Knox Martin chose this wall for its unique location, next to Eleventh Avenue (West Side Highway), and visible from the Verrazzano–Narrows Bridge, the Statue of Liberty, the New Jersey shore of the Hudson River, and the West Side Highway itself.

 Venus was restored in 1998 with the support of the Public Art Fund.
 A new weather-resistant acrylic paint developed in collaboration with the artist and donated by Golden Artist Colors was used, which will last at least 75 years.

 The prison is a facility of the New York State Department of Correctional Services.
 The Department made this statement in 2001:

 In 1970, prior to the rejuvenation of the district, Bayview's entire south wall was decorated with a red and pink abstract painting, called "Venus" by artist Knox Martin.
 The mural, conspicuous for its size and beauty, has often been used on post cards.
 It is also conspicuous – in a culture that regards large, exposed surface as prime advertising space – for not being a billboard.
 Not surprisingly, advertisers call from time to time with proposals to lease the wall for commercial messages, but Bayview doesn't want its beautiful Venus covered over with a beer or jeans ad.